-Nina Wurzburger, Assistant Professor
+Nina Wurzburger, Associate Professor

 My research examines the fascinating and complex biogeochemical processes of terrestrial ecosystems.
 I study nutrient cycles, how they modulate the broader functioning of ecosystems and how global change adds complexity to these relationships.
 To this end, my research integrates fine- to coarse-grained perspectives, from the genetic diversity and physiology of soil microorganisms to elemental fluxes at the level of landscapes and biomes.

 Dr. Nina Wurzburger

 Office Phone: (706) 542-5109

 Other Phone: (706) 542-7402

 FAX Number: (706) 542-4819

 CWT Publications and Presentations: (custom bibliography)

 Minucci, J. M., Miniat, C. F., Teskey, R. O. and Wurzburger, N. (2017), Tolerance or avoidance: drought frequency determines the response of an N2-fixing tree.
 New Phytol, 215: 434–442. doi:10.1111/nph.14558

 Nuckolls, April E.; Wurzburger, Nina; Ford, Chelcy R.; Hendrick, Ronald L.; Vose, James M.; Kloeppel, Brian D. 2009.
 Hemlock declines rapidly with hemlock woolly adelgid infestation: impacts on the carbon cycle of southern Appalachian forests.
 Ecosystems 12(2): 179-190.